Glenlyon Dam

 Glenlyon Dam, also known as Pike Creek Reservoir, is an earth and rockfill dam in Queensland near the border with New South Wales, roughly between Stanthorpe and Texas to the west.
-In 1976, the dam wall was built on Pike Creek, a tributary of the Dumaresq River, 5 km upstream from the confluence of the Mole River and Severn River branching from the Dumaresq.
+From 1972 to 1976, the dam wall was built on Pike Creek, a tributary of the Dumaresq River, 5 km upstream from the confluence of the Mole River and the Severn River branching from the Dumaresq.
+Its impoundment is known as Lake Glenlyon.

-The dam has a capacity of 254,000 megalitres, a catchment area of 1,295 square kilometres and covers an area of 1,750 hectares at full supply level.
+The dam has a capacity of 253,000 megalitres, a catchment area of 1,295 square kilometres and covers an area of 1,750 hectares at full supply level.

 Glenlyon Dam provides water for irrigation of grain and fodder crops.
 It is managed by SunWater.
 Swimming, fishing, boating and water skiing are all permitted, with no restrictions on boating except near the dam wall.
 Two boat ramps facilitate access for boating.
-In the upper reaches of feeder creeks there a large areas of standing timber and submerged logs.
+In the upper reaches of feeder creeks, there are large areas of standing timber and submerged logs.